captainbrosset/devtools-tips/src/tips/en/get-recently-selected-dom-nodes-in-console.md

 date: 2022-08-31
 authors: Patrick Brosset
 title: Get the recently selected DOM nodes in the console
-tags: ["console", "html", "browser:edge", "browser:chrome", "browser:polypane"]
+tags: ["tip", "console", "html", "browser:edge", "browser:chrome", "browser:polypane"]
 ---
 If you type `$0` in the **Console** tool, in any browser, the currently selected DOM node is returned.
 This is very handy.
 To learn more, check [Get the selected element in the console](./get-current-element-in-console.md).